greggian/picasitude/README.md

 How?
 ----
-Just head over to [Picasatude](http://picasatude.appspot.com).
+Just head over to [Picasitude](http://picasatude.appspot.com).
 Follow the instructions that walk you through the process.
 (Coming soon?!)

 The process is pretty straightforward:

-*  Give Picasatude access to your Picasa Web and Latitude information.
-We use oauth so Picasatude will never have your access credentials, that's between you and Google.
+*  Give Picasitude access to your Picasa Web and Latitude information.
+We use oauth so Picasitude will never have your access credentials, that's between you and Google.
-*  Picasatude will grab a list of your albums so you can tell us which album you would like to geotag.
+*  Picasitude will grab a list of your albums so you can tell us which album you would like to geotag.
 *  We run through the photos in the album and find the best position from latitude.
-Updating picasa as we go!
+Updating Picasa as we go!